 Alignment with the Economic Participation Action Plan would appear to ensure a long-term commitment to this program.
-In addition, EHP's Indigenous Land and Sea Ranger grant program provided \$500,000 for ranger groups to www.ehp.qld.gov.au/coastal/management/indigenous-sea-country-grants.html www.qld.gov.au/environment/plants-animals/community/grants-program undertake cultural and natural resource management projects in 2014-15, with a subsequent funding round recently closed.
+In addition, EHP's Indigenous Land and Sea Ranger grant program15 provided \$500,000 for ranger groups to undertake cultural and natural resource management projects in 2014-15, with a subsequent funding round recently closed.
 Activities funded by these grants include: